ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 The model uses the Keras library with a TensorFlow backend to construct the RNN.
 The RNN is trained on Bitcoin and Ethereum price data and uses a sequence-to-sequence model with a sequence length of 60 days, to predict future prices.
 The model is trained over multiple epochs to improve its accuracy, and its performance is evaluated using various metrics such as mean squared error (MSE) and root mean squared error (RMSE).

 The experimental outcomes show that the RNN model is able to make accurate predictions about future cryptocurrency prices.
 The model achieves an RMSE of around 300-400, which indicates that the model is making predictions that are relatively close to the actual prices.
 Another important idea to note is the returns must overcome the trading fees of the exchange.
 Smaller amounts may not be as viable as larger amounts when trading due to the need for the trades to overcome exchange fees.
+Minimum limits on currencies are also another factor that must be considered.
+Creating real market orders using this model would probably not be profitable.
 The research concludes that RNNs can be effective tools for predicting cryptocurrency prices; further research is needed to fully understand the complexities of cryptocurrency markets and improve the accuracy of the predictions.

 ## Ethical Recommendations